 RT60 – the authenticity of space through sound.

 Introduced in the winter 2010 of the Städelschule Forensic Aesthetics Seminar, this project began as a formal investigation of space and time.
-With support from the Dutch company Audio Ease, the industry leading impulse response and convolution technologists of the last several years, this series utilizes analytic processes and state of the art software to sample room acoustics and their frequency and decay characteristics via impulse response (a means of calculated measure).
+With support from the Graham Foundation for Advanced Studies in the Fine Arts, and the Dutch company Audio Ease, the industry leading impulse response and convolution technologists of the last several years, this series utilizes analytic processes and state of the art software to sample room acoustics and their frequency and decay characteristics via impulse response (a means of calculated measure).
 The software provides the ability to analyze via visual waterfall graphs, all of these characteristics as well as the opportunity to use this impulse response to reproduce or emulate these sonic characteristics.
 In essence, each space can be sampled and reapplied to any other sound sources at any later time, thus capturing, sustaining, and immortalizing a moment of specific and unique time and place.

 As this investigation furthers, not only do varied and complex formal and analytical processes and notions emerge, but those of conceptual and philosophical nature do as well, specifically in regards to a modern / postmodern discourse.
 The complex tension between inherence, universality and isolated, contextualized, specific condition makes way for further consideration and examination.
 When applied to 20th century Modernist Architecture, this dialectic magnifies.
 What happens when a structure designed with utopian and universal means and method begins to demonstrate and prove that its own characteristics are unique to only itself?
 What happens when within this space, a myriad and potentially infinite number of characteristics are present, namely in impulse responses that change from subtle location, temperature, and material shifts?
 Does this undermine the whole notion of Modernism itself or does it bear a new breed?
 Does it push Modern / Postmodern discourse to a closer point of reconciliation, heading further towards hybridization?
 What does this mean for space and time, especially when re-producible?
 What could this mean regarding experience and action taken within our daily lives, and those that can be re-contextualized in such dramatic ways?
 These are only a handful of many of the continually emerging discoveries and branches of inquiry unveiled through this investigation.